LaurenceHo/quasar-photo-albums/README.md

 1. Google Place API key (For admin manage albums)
 2. Google OAuth 2.0 Client ID (For admin access)
-3. AWS user and role with appropriate permission
+3. AWS user and role with admin permission for your local development and deployment
 4. AWS S3 bucket (For SPA website hosting and storing photos)
-5. AWS DynamoDB table (For managing album information)
+5. AWS DynamoDB table (For managing album information, Serverless framework will create 3 table for you once you run serverless deploy)
-6. AWS Lambda Function with API Gateway
+6. AWS Lambda Function with API Gateway (Serverless framework will create these for you once you run serverless deploy)
-7. AWS CloudFront (It's not necessary)
+7. AWS CloudFront (It's optional)
-8. ImageKit account (It's not necessary)
+8. ImageKit account (It's optional)
 9. Mapbox API key (For displaying map)

 ### Create S3 bucket